ashkan-pirmani/ashkan-pirmani.github.io/_pages/about.md

 # Hi there! 👋🏼

-I love turning **data** into stories that matter, especially in fields where `sensitive information` demands thoughtful handling and innovative solutions.
-I’m driven by the challenge of making data useful while navigating the **ethical, legal, and practical complexities** of working with it.
+I love turning **data** into stories that `matter`, especially in fields where `sensitive information` demands `thoughtful` handling and `innovative` solutions.
+I’m driven by the challenge of making `data` useful while navigating the **ethical, legal, and practical complexities** of working with it.

 Most recently, I completed a `double PhD` in Belgium 🇧🇪 at `KU Leuven` and `Hasselt University`, where I worked on making **real-world data (RWD)** more `accessible` and `actionable` to derive meaningful `insights` from it.